 These animals dig and climb, so this fence needs a floppy top and a barrier to digging.
 A 4-foot fence with the top 18 inches unattached will fall back on the climbing creature, keeping it from scaling the fence.
 To prevent them from tunneling under, curve the bottom of the fence 90 degrees to create a 2-foot wide apron, and bury it several inches deep.
 Placing and electric wire on top of a 3- to 4- foot-tall fence will also work.

 Raccoons and opossums don't like material that clings to their feet, so draping bird netting on the ground outside of the fence and keeping the grass mowed may also deter them.
 More on raccoons and opossums.

 Start with a perimeter electric fence.
-Add a sheep fence with another electric fence wire strung 8″ off the ground and a few inches in front of the sheep fence.
-Since coyotes can jump, add an electric wire on top of the sheep fence as well.
+Add a sheep fence with another electric fence wire strung 8" off the ground and a few inches in front of the sheep fence.
+Because coyotes can jump, add an electric wire on top of the sheep fence as well.